luciotato/LiteScript/reference/ASTBase.lite.md

 #### method req(...) returns ASTBase

-**req** (required) if for required symbols of the grammar.
+**req** (required) try to parse *required* symbols of the grammar.
 It works the same way as `opt` except that it throws an error if none of the arguments can be used to parse the stream.

-We first call `opt` to see what we get.
-If a value is returned, the function was successful, so we just return the node that `opt` found.
+We first call `opt` to try the arguments in order.
+If a value is returned, the parsing was successful, so we just return the node that `opt` found.

-else, If `opt` returned nothing, we give the user a useful error.

         var result = ASTBase.prototype.opt.apply(this,arguments)

+If `opt` returns nothing, we give the user a useful error message.

         if no result
           .throwParseFailed "#{.constructor.name}:#{.extraInfo or ''} found #{.lexer.token.toString()} but #{.listArgs(arguments)} required"